Welcome to the planning page for IndieWeb Summit 2018.

 Rejected dates (all well below candidate dates above)

 Vague date related thoughts:

-- 2.5 days again (half day leaders summit, 1 day intro/brainstorming, 1 day hackday)
+- 2.5 days again (half day organizers summit, 1 day intro/brainstorming, 1 day hackday)

 Other events with similar audiences: